 B.M., magna cum laude, piano performance, M.M., piano pedagogy, West Chester University.
 Studied with: Dr. Richard Veleta, Ellen Mack, Keiko Sato.
 Awards: Michael Morochko Memorial Piano Scholarship Competition; first place, Hornam Piano Competition.
 Member: Pi Kappa Lambda and Music Teachers National Association.

-LOTUS CHENG, core master faculty with distinction, WB
+LOTUS CHENG, core artist faculty with distinction, WB

 (piano, chamber music advisor)

 B.M., piano performance, University of Delaware; M.M., piano pedagogy/accompanying, Temple University.
 Studied with: Alexander Fiorillo, Lambert Orkis, David Brown.
 Music School Teacher of the Year 1991-1992.
 Awards: 1980 JCC Young Musicians Competition; 1983 Temple University Concerto Competition; 1987 National Bartók-Kabalevsky Piano Competition; accompanying & teaching scholarship grants, Temple University.
 Teaching experience: University of Delaware.
 Master classes: Augustin Anievas, Leon Fleisher, Natalie Hinderas, Russell Sherman.
 Performance experience: solo recitals; duets and two-piano works with husband David Brown in Salt Lake City, Paris and Straubing (Germany).